FinKingma/ExploratoryGame-utilities/MapMakerApi/reports/pacts/help.md

 The following changes have been made since the previous distinct version of this pact, and may be responsible for verification failure:

-# Diff between versions 4.5.0 and 5.5.0 of the pact between ExploratoryTestingGame and MapMakerApi
+# Diff between versions 2.5.0 and 6.0.0 of the pact between ExploratoryTestingGame and MapMakerApi

-The following changes were made 25 minutes ago (Sun 29 May 2016, 3:55pm +02:00)
+The following changes were made less than a minute ago (Mon 30 May 2016, 1:01pm +00:00)

-@@ -2,711 +2,23 @@
+@@ -1,779 +1,29 @@
+ {
+-  "consumer": {
+-    "name": "ExploratoryTestingGame"
+-  },
+-  "provider": {
+-    "name": "MapMakerApi"
+-  },
    "interactions": [
      {
        "response": {